 Since your tumor may be tested to find targets for treatment, there may be risks to the privacy of your personal information.
 The privacy of all information found from these tests is protected by law.
 But, there is a slight risk that genetic or other information from your health records may be obtained by people outside of the medical team.

-Having Targeted Therapy
+What to Expect When Having Targeted Therapy

 How Targeted Therapies Are Given